Practising yoga at a retreat in the Sacred Valley, Peru

 Temple of the Condor

-There are details alongside its majesty; a condor’s head and neck feathers complete the condor.
-A mummy was found in a small cave under the rock and there is speculation that sacrifices happened here, too.
-Behind the temple are a prison complex and dungeons.
+There are details alongside its majesty; a condorās head and neck feathers complete the condor.
+A mummy was found in a small cave under the rock, and there is speculation that sacrifices happened here, too.
+Behind the temple is a prison complex and dungeons.

 Temple of the Three Windows

 We will see this temple in the Sacred Plaza area of Machu Picchu.
-It is a large structure, with three walls and the main attraction is the three large windows.
+It is a large structure, with three walls, and the main attraction is the three large windows.

 There are many theories as to why there are three windows.
 Your guide will discuss their and your opinions during the tour.